 Areas of expertise

-Human cognition, especially as applied to information processing and spatial understanding, e.g. concepts and categories, visual attention, spatial language, cartographic design and map use.
+Human cognition, especially as applied to information processing and spatial understanding, e.g. concepts and categories, visual attention, spatial language, cartographic design and map use, vernacular geography.
+Also mental health, specifically with a biopsychosocial approach to causality and intervention.

 - Davies, C., Li, C. and Albrecht, J. (2010) Human understanding of space.
 In: M. Haklay (ed.), Interacting with Geospatial Technologies, pp 19-36.
 Chichester, UK: Wiley-Blackwell.